-Nestle SA ($SWX:NESN) is the number 1 stock with the longest dividend growth streak in Europe and a proud member of the Noble 30 ⚔ index.
+Nestle SA ($SWX:NESN) is the number 1 stock with the longest dividend growth streak in Europe and a proud member of my list with the best European dividend stocks.
 Today I will share with you my quick analysis about the Nestle dividend and asses whether I find it an interesting stock to consider at the current share price.

 Nestle SA is a Swiss company founded in 1866.
 It is a food and drink conglomerate and part of the Consumer Staple sector.
 Within that sector it is currently the biggest company in the world by revenue.
 Its largest competitors are Proctor & Gamble and Unilever NV.